"

 Figure 4.13.
 Remote Controlled Crane / Photo Credit: Rvancopp, CC BY-SA 4.0

-Cranes are deceptively simple to use, with overhead bridge cranes and jib cranes in shops being the easiest to use.
-You still need training!
-Misplaced overconfidence in one’s skills and knowledge and an overhead crane with a heavy load is an accident waiting to happen.
+Cranes appear deceptively simple to use, with overhead bridge cranes and jib cranes in shops being the easiest to use.
+However, you still need training to operate them safely.
+Misplaced confidence in one’s skills plus an overhead crane with a heavy load is an accident waiting to happen.

-Before hoisting an object, two questions must be answered: How much does the object weigh, and where does the object need to be moved to?
-The answers to these questions determine what crane and what rigging need to be used.
-Remember, the necessity of the job being done in a hurry does not add to the crane’s capacity!
+Before hoisting an object, answer two questions: How much does the object weigh, and where does the object need to be moved?
+The answers determine what crane and rigging need to be used.
+Do not allow the need for a job to be done in a hurry force you, and potentially the entire jobsite, into an unsafe situation.
 If the crane or rigging is not rated for the load, do not use it!

-When calculating the load to be applied to a crane, include the known weight of the object plus the weight of the crane’s hook and any rigging that is to be used.
-If the weight of the object to be lifted is unknown, do not attempt to lift it.
-Refer to the shipping information, blueprint, or manufacturer to determine its weight.
-When using a ground crane, such as a crawler crane or boom truck, also include in your planning how much the crane’s capacity is reduced by increased radius…that is, the further the load is moved away from the crane, the less capacity the crane has.
-(To understand this idea, hold a bucket off the ground directly above your feet.
+When using a ground crane for hoisting, such as a crawler crane or boom truck, also include in your calculations how much the crane’s capacity is reduced by increased radius—that is, the further the load is moved away from the crane, the less capacity the crane has.
+To understand this idea, hold a bucket off the ground directly above your feet.
 How many bricks can you put in the bucket before you can no longer pick it up off the ground?
-Now try the same thing while holding the bucket at arm’s length away from you.
-One brick in the bucket is likely challenging.
-The crane experiences the same challenge.)
-Thus, a load that the crane may easily lift next to its base might just tip the crane over when swung further away.
+Now try the same thing while holding the bucket with your arm extended away from your body.
+Just one brick in the bucket is likely challenging, but certainly fewer than when you lifted above your feet.
+Cranes experience the same challenge when lifting.
+Thus, a load that the crane may easily lift next to its base might just tip the crane over if it is swung further away.

 A ground crane with outriggers extended lifts a heavy counterweight at the side of a highway.